ManageIQ/manageiq.org/site/_posts/2017-08-24-accessing-guest-rdp-and-ssh-via-custom-buttons.md

 You maybe prompted by your browser as follows;

-Terminal is default installed on Mac OS X, CentOS, Red Hat Enterprise Linux but you will need to install a terminal application on Windows machines, such as [PuTTY] (<https://www.putty.org>).
+Terminal is default installed on Mac OS X, CentOS, Red Hat Enterprise Linux but you will need to install a terminal application on Windows machines, such as [PuTTY](<https://www.putty.org>).

 ## Summary ##

 This concludes how to add custom buttons to CloudForms for SSH and RDP virtual machine access.
-Further information to the actual implementation of “Open URL” in custom buttons can be found in this ManageIQ [Pull Request] (<https://github.com/ManageIQ/manageiq/pull/10118>).
+Further information to the actual implementation of “Open URL” in custom buttons can be found in this ManageIQ [Pull Request](<https://github.com/ManageIQ/manageiq/pull/10118>).

 We will improve this blog in time by showing you how you can use wildcard instances and assertions in Automate so that you have “launch_url_console”, and instances and methods automatically select the right scheme based on the operating system type.
 Also some more robustness around using public or private ip addresses and hostnames.